 He watched my approach with eyes that saw way too much.
 I got the feeling that he knew things about me I don’t know myself, and probably won’t figure out until I’m old.
 Like, forty.
 Although come to think of it, forty isn’t looking as old as it used to, considering Jennifer Anniston.

 It hit me then that he’d responded to something I hadn’t actually said.
 I looked from the old guy to the sword, to the stone.
 Something clicked.

 “Way,” he said gravely.
 “Took you long enough, dude.”

 Now, that just didn’t seem right.
 “Wait.
 If you’re Merlin, shouldn’t you be all, ‘forsooth, ye saucy varlet’ and so on?”

 A longsuffering expression crossed his face.
 “Whence and wherefore art thou come, young sir?”

 “Damned if I know.
-Last thing I remember, I was playing an MMO and found an old sword in an abandoned dragon’s lair.
+Last thing I remember, I was playing Neverwinter Nights and found an old sword in an abandoned dragon’s lair.
 Looked like it might be elf-crafted.
 I was trying to level up, in case it was a moonblade, so I’d have a better chance of claiming it without getting fried.”